A Farmhouse 4th of July: DIY Flag Basket

-Now that it's arrived, it's time to get patriotic!
+Now that it's arrived, it's time to get patriotic and get out some 4th of July decorations!
 This time of year is always fun for me to get out all things flags and America -- like these DIY Flag Luminaries and these DIY Firework Napkin Rings.
 But, as much as I like pulling out old favorites, I love making a few new things each year as well.
 This will be my second year hosting the #DIYYour4thofJuly challenge on Instagram.
 I've teamed up with 9 other creatives to host weekly themes where the winners are featured on all 10 accounts and we also have fabulous prizes each week.
 Head on over to @legallycraftyblog to find out more details and be sure to check out the amazing ideas!

 This week, our theme for the challenge is Flags!
 This Spring, I was perusing Target clearance and came across this Hearth & Hand poplar woven basket for $5.00 (originally $16.99).
-Immediately, my creative wheels starting churning, and I imagined it transformed into a flag!
+Immediately, my creative wheels starting churning, and I imagined it transformed into the perfect American flag decor!

 While the tray is no longer available in stores, you can find it for a reasonable price on eBay or pick up a basket at a local Goodwill or thrift store to create a similar look.
 Now comes time for my frequent plug for always keeping an eye out for clearance items that you can use for projects down the road.
 I picked up item up in April, knowing I had plans for it in my summer decor!

 To start, pencil or tape of guidelines of where the blue part of the flag will be.